 View all funding options in our Funding Database.

 The critical thinking and analysis skills that you develop from studying Anthropology at Aberdeen will enable you to work with people in a variety of cultural contexts.
 Many of our graduates now work in research, teaching, media and politics for private and public sector organisations.
-Alongside support from the University Careers Service, the valuable skills you will learn at Aberdeen will give you a competitive advantage in the career marketplace.
+Alongside support from the University Careers and Employability Service, the valuable skills you will learn at Aberdeen will give you a competitive advantage in the career marketplace.

 - Charity Fundraiser

 - Employment Support Worker